mandrasch/sveltekit-inlang-paraglide-demo/README.md

 # sveltekit-inlang-paraglide-demo

-Simple multilanguage / i18n demo with SvelteKit and @inlang/paraglide-js-adapter-sveltekit
+Simple multilanguage demo with SvelteKit and @inlang/paraglide-js-adapter-sveltekit.

+Also with conditional markdown loading based on selected language (server side).

 ## How was this created